r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Role Manager**
 Even if you have multiple employees manage your website, you can precisely control what each of them has to access to in Rank Math with its role manager.

+* **Multisite Ready**
+Whether you run a single WordPress website or an entire network of sites - we are ready for you.
+Rank Math fully supports the WordPress Multiuser project (WPMU).

 * **and only 30k Lines of Code compared to over 50k in other plugins.**
 Even with significantly more features than other plugins, Rank Math still consists of just 30 thousand lines of code.